MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/get-started/infoprotect-tutorial-step2.md

 3. In addition, locate the setting **Make the custom permissions option available to users**.
 If it is set to **Off**, change this to **On**.

-    You might not need to change this setting.
-The default setting depends on when you obtained your subscription.
-We will use custom permissions later in the tutorial to share a protected document with a user that you specify when you right-click the file.
+    You might not need to change this setting because the default depends on when you obtained your subscription.
+We will use custom permissions later in the tutorial to share a protected document with a user that you specify when you right-click the file from File Explorer.

 ## Creating a new label for protection, visual markers, and a condition to prompt for classification